hojjatabdollahi/program-r/README.md

         Add src path to PYTHONPATH

+## Running

+Before running in windows you need to make sure that you have a tmp folder in the root of dive C:.
+This will keep track of log files.
+In linux the folder is /tmp and is already created so you don't need any configuration.

 ## Introduction

 Program Y is an AIML interpreter written in Python.
 It includes an entire Python 3 framework for building you own chat bots using